Credit Card Processing Outages Blog Header

 Q: What steps should businesses take during a credit card processing outage?

 First, determine the root cause of the outage by checking internet connectivity and the functionality of payment terminals.
-Use resources like Down Detector to see if the issue is widespread.
-Communicate with the payment processor and provide updates to customers through social media.
+Check your payment processor’s status dashboard, or use resources like Down Detector to see if the issue is widespread.
+Communicate with the payment processor, and provide updates to customers through social media.

 Q: How can businesses troubleshoot internet-related payment processing issues?